 I want to help dispel the myth that men and women who struggle with LGBT+ issues have a unique problem that divides them from others.

 CHICKENS AND EGGS

-It’s true that for many with SSA, having these attractions is disconcerting as they try to relate with others in same-gender friendships: “What will they think?
+It’s true that for many people who experience same-sex attraction, having these attractions is disconcerting as they try to relate with others in same-gender friendships: “What will they think?
 Will I be accepted?
 Will they always feel funny around me?
-What if I become attracted to them?”
-But for those who press through and develop authentic, healthy, and upright man-to-man or woman-to-woman friendships—including with some who know of their SSA—the anxious, disconcerting feelings go away.
+What if I become attracted to one of them?”
+But for those who press through and develop authentic, healthy, and upright man-to-man or woman-to-woman friendships—including with close friends who know of their attractions—the anxious, disconcerting feelings go away.

-What’s more, these healthy same-gender friendships play a significant role in meeting needs for healthy same-sex relating, building self-esteem and strengthening an inner sense of masculine or feminine identity.
+What’s more, these healthy same-sex friendships play a significant role in meeting needs for healthy same-sex relating, building self-esteem and strengthening an inner sense of masculine or feminine identity.
 Consequently, for some this also may play a role in diminishing same-sex attractions and temptations.
 Foundational to this in every case is the discovery that other men and women also wrestle with low self-esteem, feelings of inadequacy, shame, fear of rejection, jealousies, and competition.
+I don’t know any man who hasn’t wrestled with feeling he doesn’t fit in with other men or who doesn’t find himself comparing his physique with other guys.
 Meanwhile, the man or woman who waits for the same-sex attractions to go away before pressing into same-gender friendships finds him or herself continuing to wait.

 YOUR STRUGGLES ARE COMMON TO ALL